holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.5.3 Surrogate for Absent Members

-If an unelected Role invited to a Tactical Meeting is unrepresented in the meeting for any reason, a Lead Link of the Circle holding that Role may act within that Role to cover the gap.
-If the Lead Link Role is also unrepresented, any Next-Actions or Projects captured for the Role become requests for the Role to process after the meeting.
+If an unelected Role invited to a Tactical Meeting is unrepresented in the meeting for any reason, a Circle Lead of the Circle holding that Role may act within that Role to cover the gap.
+If the Circle Lead Role is also unrepresented, any Next-Actions or Projects captured for the Role become requests for the Role to process after the meeting.

 ### 2.6 Individual Action